Tag Archives: glen-jackman

 Romans 5:18-19 Therefore, as one trespass led to condemnation for all men, so one act of righteousness leads to justification and life for all men.
 For as by the one man’s disobedience the many were made sinners, so by the one man’s obedience the many will be made righteous.

-• The parallel between Adam and Christ is explicit: Adam’s disobedience brought condemnation; Christ’s obedience brings justification and life.
-This underscores this as the heart of the new covenant-restoration and righteousness through Christ’s obedience.
+The parallel between Adam and Christ is explicit: Adam’s disobedience brought condemnation; Christ’s obedience brings justification and life.
+This underscores the heart of the new covenant, restoration, and righteousness through Christ’s obedience.

 Romans 5:20 Now the law came in to increase the trespass, but where sin increased, grace abounded all the more…